transcom/mymove-docs/docs/about/how-to-create-and-submit-PR.md

 ![Image showing the reviewers side panel](/img/create_pr/reviewers.png)

 At least 1 engineer from your team needs to approve your PR in order for you to merge it in.<br/>
-If you also need design/database review, one person from those teams will need to approve your PR as well.
+If you also need design/database review, one person from those teams will need to approve your PR as well. <br/>
+**Please note**: Depending on what parts of the code your PR touches, some reviewers will be automatically assigned to the PR.
+For ex: if your PR is frontend and you have code changes in Storybook or .scss files, the truss-design team will be automatically assigned as a reviewer.

 b) Under “Labels”, select your team name.